Bangkit-Capstone-C23-PC639/Tanitama-Endpoint-Model/README.md

 # API Documentation

-Below is the documentation for the API that can be used in this project.
+Below is the documentation for the API used in this project.
 The API consists of the following endpoints:

 | Endpoint   | Method | Content Type     | Description                                   |
 | ---------- | ------ | ---------------- | --------------------------------------------- |